pudly/schmopera-hugo/content/articles/great-nights-sketches-of-miles.md

 date = "2016-04-07T10:16:00+01:00"
 lastmod = "2016-04-07T11:38:00+01:00"
 publishDate = "2016-04-07T11:14:00+01:00"
-short_description = "The music was stellar, and the vibe was so great that even a momentary power outage mid-\"Summertime\" didn't dampen the night one bit.
-It's hard to say what we expected from CLS, but expectations don't matter when the experience holds us rapt and happy. " slug = "great-nights-sketches-of-miles" title = "Great nights: Sketches of Miles"
+short_description = "The music was stellar, and the vibe was so great that even a momentary power outage mid-&quot;Summertime&quot; didn&#039;t dampen the night one bit.
+It&#039;s hard to say what we expected from CLS, but expectations don&#039;t matter when the experience holds us rapt and happy. " slug = "great-nights-sketches-of-miles" title = "Great nights: Sketches of Miles"
 +++